jlwalkerlg/blog/content/posts/software-development/where-to-put-repository-interfaces.md

 ---
-title: "Where to Put Repository Interfaces"
+title: Where to Put Repository Interfaces
-date: "2023-11-27T10:36:42Z"
+date: 2023-11-27T10:36:42Z
 categories:
 - Software Development
 tags:
 - software-architecture
 - domain-driven-design
 - the-clean-architecture
 ---

 There's often a lot of debate around whether repositories should go in the application layer or in the domain layer.